CaseySingleton/get_next_line/README.md

 # get_next_line
-Recreation of the function get_next_line in C.

-For this project the function get_next_line needed to:
+get_next_line() is a funciton that will gather all information from a file or standard input up until a newline character or the end of file.

+Purpose:
-  - Contain no leaks
+- Create a successful function that has no leaks
-  - Work with multiple file descriptors
+- Must with multiple file descriptors
-  - Work with constant input
+- Must with constant input
-  - Work with any buffer size
+- Must with any buffer read size

+What I learned:
+- How to use static variables to my advantage (in this case a static linked list)
+- How to properly manage allocated memory to prevent any data leaks
+- How to manage and manipulate pointers in general
+- How to properly use the read() function provided by unistd.h
+- The magic of using logical operators to my advantage
+- How to ask and structure questions that give me the answers that I am looking for

+Overall I am very happy with my get_next_line() function.
+Using linked lists may get slower for say maybe 1000 different file descriptors.
+But hey!
+I feel the code is nice and tight, even though now I see things that I could have done better.
+This project was not the most fun, but I feel it was the project that solidified my basic understanding of pointers and memory management.